This post may contain affiliate links. Please read our disclosure policy.

 - A reader suggested adding bacon, which sounds delicious!

-- You can make this recipe with boneless, skinless chicken breasts.
+- You can make this recipe with boneless, skinless chicken breasts, but you would need to reduce the baking time.
+Use a thermometer!

 - Change up the seasonings by using Italian seasoning or garlic and paprika.